Field notes

 Intake and qualification

 Both platforms use a standard online intake (5–10 minutes) followed by provider review.
 Hims's intake is tied to their broader app, so you can later easily add other verticals.
-Pallas's intake is focused on weight management and peptide goals specifically, with a more clinical tone.
+Pallas's intake is focused exclusively on GLP-1 weight management, with a more clinical tone.

 Qualification decisions typically arrive within 1 business day on both platforms.